-Val Britton was born in Livingston, New Jersey and lives in San Francisco.
+Val Britton, born in Livingston, New Jersey, lives and works in San Francisco.
 She received her B.F.A. from Rhode Island School of Design and her M.F.A. from California College of the Arts.
 Britton creates immersive, collaged works on paper and site-specific installations that explore physical and psychological spaces.
 Her fragmented, exploded landscapes draw on the language of maps to explore memory, history, and the possibilities of abstraction.

 Britton was commissioned by the San Francisco Arts Commission to create a permanent public artwork for the San Francisco International Airport that opened to the public in 2015.
 This 15-panel work, measuring 9 feet high by 55 feet wide, was executed in laminated glass using a variety of techniques including hand painting, graphite drawing, and sandblasting areas to create an etched effect.